SOwens/example-compiler/README.md

 #load_rec "lineariseCfg.cmo";;
 ```

+You can then open the module if you want (`open LineariseCfg`), or call
+functions directly (`LineariseCfg.cfg_to_linear`).
+Loading a compiled module in
+this way only gives you access to the values and functions that are exported in
-Often a good way to work on a file is to `#load_rec` all of the modules that it
+the corresponding `.mli` file.
+Often a good way to work on a file is to
-depends on, and then `#use` the file.
+`#load_rec` all of the modules that it depends on, and then `#use` the file.